mohamed-adel48/Crop-Var/README.md

   The `Screens` folder contains visual representations of the website's user interface.
 These screenshots provide an overview of the different screens and features of the website, showcasing the design and layout.
 You can view the folder [here](./Screens).

   ### Back-End
+  The backend is split into two separate files within the backend folder:
-  The backend consists of two web application frameworks: **Node.js** and   **Django**.
-Node.js is used for query and creating dashboard collections, while Django handles image preprocessing, loading the model, and crop classification.
+    * Node.js: Located in the node_backend file, used for query and creating dashboard collections.
+    * Django: Located in the django_backend file, handles image preprocessing, loading the model, and crop classification.
   ### Database
   We use **MySQL** to store and manage data such as classification results and user information and **Prisma ORM** to interacts with MySQL.